-Conclusion of the Case Study.
+Conclusion of the case study.
 The results of this case study show that eDSM is adapted to understand problems in a known system.
-The Moose Reengineering platform had cycles that are not critical.
+The Moose reengineering platform had cycles that are not critical.
 They have been removed with simple actions on the source code.

 6.2.
-Controlled Comparative Study: Seaside
+Controlled comparative study: Seaside

 Goal.
-In this user study, the goal is to validate the information provided by eDSM, by comparing conclusion given using eDSM and the remodularization work done by engineers without eDSM.
+In this comparative study, the goal is to validate the information provided by eDSM, by comparing conclusion given using eDSM and the remodularization work performed by engineers without eDSM.

 Presentation.
 Seaside 2.8 is an open-source dynamic web framework.
 Between version 2.8 and 3.0, the developers explicitly reengineer the application in modular packages.
-One of the goals of Seaside 3.0 was to refactor Seaside so that it can be deployed on 7 different Smalltalk systems in a modular way.
+One of the goals of Seaside 3.0 was to refactor the architecture so that it can be deployed on seven different Smalltalk systems in a modular way.
 In particular, Seaside maintainers wanted to have no package cycles.
-This is why we choose Seaside to perform a comparative study.
-Seaside 2.8 contains 33 packages, 358 classes, 2 SCCs (one with 3 packages and one with 22 packages), and 25 direct cycles between packages.
-During this case study, we used eDSM without accessing to the source code.
+This is why